SQLicious/Steel-Data-SQL-Python-Challenges/Challenge 6 -Marketing Analysis.md

 # Marketing Analysis

 ## Intro
-You are a Marketing Analyst at 'Sustainable Clothing Co.'
-They have been running several marketing campaigns and have asked you to provide your insights into whether they have been successful or not.
-Analyze the following data and answer the questions to form your answer.
+Sustainable Clothing Co. has been running several marketing campaigns.
+Acting as a Marketing Analyst at 'Sustainable Clothing Co.'I have been asked to provide my insights into whether they have been successful or not.
+I Analyzed the following data and answered the questions to form my answer for this Challenge.

 ![Case Study Theme](image_file_path.png)
 <!-- Insert an image that accurately captures this case study theme -->

 ## Tables
-Here are the tables you will be using:
+Here are the tables I created and used in MySQL Workbench 8.0:

 ![Image 1](https://steeldata.org.uk/sql6tables.png)
 ![Image 2](image2.png)